Merkleize/matt/README.md

 TODO:
 - Many contracts need parties to provide additional data; simply passing it via the witness faces the problem that it could be malleated.
 Therefore, a way of passing signed data is necessary.
 One way to address this problem could be to add a commitment to the data in the annex, and add an opcode to verify such commitment.
 Since the annex is covered by the signature, this removes any malleability.
 Another option is an `OP_CHECKSIGFROMSTACK` opcode, but that would cost an additional signature check.
+- Bitcoin numbers in current Script are not large enough for amounts.

 Other observations:
 - `OP_CHECKINPUTCOVENANTVERIFY` and `OP_CHECKOUTPUTCOVENANTVERIFY` could have a mode where *x* is replaced with a NUMS pubkey, for example if the first operand is an empty array of bytes instead of a 32 byte pubkey; this saves about 31 bytes when no internal pubkey is needed (so about 62 bytes for a typical contract transition using both opcodes)